What made these Tracks?

-- For example in rats, the four feet are all very similar in width, even though the front feet have 4 toes while the back have 5.
+- For example in rats, the four feet are all very similar in width, even though the front feet have 4 toes while the back has 5.
 The 5th toe is placed on the foot in a similar position to the human thumb on a hand.
 That is, it is slightly lower on the foot and is positioned on the inside edge.

 - Mice have the same foot morphology as rats although their feet are significantly smaller than those of rats.

-- So if the foot print is measured it can be determined whether a particular animal is present.
+- So if the footprint is measured it can be determined whether a particular animal is present.

 - Note how the front foot is almost semicircular around the central pad.
 The toes are placed at quite specific angles to the central pad.
 There are sometimes two raised bumps which track behind the central pad.